-For a long flight, a lie-flat bed is an absolute must if you want to arrive fit for work rather than a visit to the chiropractor.
+A lie-flat bed is an absolute must for a long flight if you want to arrive fit for work rather than a visit to the chiropractor.
 The seats in Lufthansa First and Business Class both lie flat, although the First seats and cabin and more spacious.
 Interesting detail: the first automatic air humidification system onboard a commercial airliner also helps to create a pleasant cabin climate.

-On my flight, the amenity kits were handed out to each passenger individually, but they are not that exciting.
+The amenity kits were handed out to each passenger individually on my flight, but they are not that exciting.
 The only noteworthy point is that you get grey pajamas, a soft throw blanket, and the La Prairie creams, which are generous and smell nice.